list below contains many of the terms commonly used by winetasters

 oak barrels) instead of larger tanks.

-A full, rich, ripe and extracted wine possessing full tannins
+BIG: A full, rich, ripe and extracted wine possessing full tannins

 and abundant fruit.
 Usually perceived as having high viscosity